ader1990/openstack-networkd/README.md

 as far as the tests went, but this does not mean it can get triggered after if the metadata service is slower.

-For Ubuntu 14.04 Trusty, Debian 8 Jessie, CentOS 6.x:
+Unsupported distros: Ubuntu 14.04 Trusty, Debian 8 Jessie, CentOS 6.
+The reasons are:

   * set on the nova-compute nodes, in the nova.conf: flat_injected = true, so that the metadata will contain the legacy network information in Debian format.